Foot Straps

 Hydrofoil <--> Freeride <--> Freestyle <--> Slalom <--> Wave

 Now, let's discuss it.
 Your stance on the hydrofoil can be very narrow (feet closer together) because there is NO CHOP with a hydrofoil.
 The board doesn't bounce, so you can stand taller.
-Likewise, with very large windsurfing freeride boards you will typically be using a very large sail because the wind is light thereby creating very little chop, so you can use a narrow stance as well.
+Likewise, with very large windsurfing freeride boards you will typically be using a very large sail because the wind is light, thereby creating very little chop, so you can use a narrow stance as well.
 Maybe not as narrow as a foil stance, but still fairly narrow.
+In general, you will use a narrower stance on bigger boards, and a wider stance on small boards.
 The narrow stance also helps you to be 'taller' which allows you to push away from the board more in order to sheet in the sail harder particularly when driving upwind.
 On the opposite end of the spectrum, you need a very wide stance on your wave board so that you can get lower.
 You want to be lower when wave riding to be in a 'surfy' stance and so you can control the board.
 For freestyle riding you want your stance somewhat narrow to get greater pop, but also wide enough apart for some stability.
 And you can see from the spectrum above where slalom fits in.
 Of course, all of this depends on your height.
 Shorter people need a narrower stance than taller people in general.